Brush Care 101 For Acrylic Paintbrushes

 Today we are going to talk about how to take care of your acrylic paintbrushes!
 What to do and equally as important, what not to do.
-I’ll show you all the wrong things that I do, and if you’re like me and have similar bad habits, I will show you how to fix your damaged acrylic paintbrushes.
+I’ll show you all the wrong things that I do, and if you’re like me and have similar bad habits, I will show you how to fix your damaged acrylic paint brushes.
+Follow along for my complete acrylic paintbrush care guide!

 You can check out my favorite acrylic paintbrushes to use in my blog post Supplies You Need To Start Painting.

 After trying several brush cleaners, I’ve found the Masters Brush Cleaner to be my favorite!
 It not only cleans your brushes but it also conditions them.
 It’s super easy to use and store.
-Plus, one little jar will last forever!
+Plus, one little jar will last forever and is essential for acrylic paintbrush care!

 After you get soap into your brush bristles, you are going to want to clean them in your hands and then rinse well until your water runs clear.
 Rinsing is an important step.
 If you don’t get all of the soap out it’s going to harden your bristles and make them brittle.
 You don’t want that to happen.